Interfaith Worker Justice: Seminary Summer

 Interfaith Worker Justice sponsored "Seminary Summer".
 In the annual program, IWJ places student ministers, priests, rabbis and imams with labor allies so that these emerging religious leaders can participate in worker justice campaigns and learn about labor issues.

 Labor in the Pulpit/on the Bimah/in the Minbar

 Interfaith Worker Justice's annual "Labor in the Pulpit/on the Bimah/in the Minbar" program placed pro-union speakers in houses of worship during Labor Day weekend in order to recognize the sacred work of all its members and support low-wage workers' struggles for justice.

 Worker justice runners

-Interfaith Worker Justice encouraged all amateur, professional, seasonal and serious runners to join their diverse and dynamic team of runners who a share a commitment to protecting and advancing workers' rights.
-To become a Worker Justice Runner, athletes are asked to donate the funds raised in their next fun run, marathon or triathlon to IWJ.
+Interfaith Worker Justice encouraged all amateur, professional, seasonal and serious runners to join their team of runners who a shared a commitment to protecting and advancing workers' rights.
+To become a Worker Justice Runner, athletes were asked to donate the funds raised in their next fun run, marathon or triathlon to IWJ.

 Interfaith resources

-Interfaith Worker Justice created easily downloadable resources, free for workers, clergy and worker justice advocates at no cost.
-The resources are aimed at helping folks learn, organize and advocate for worker justice across the country.
+Interfaith Worker Justice created downloadable resources, free for workers, clergy and worker justice advocates at no cost.
+The resources are aimed at helping individuals learn, organize and advocate for worker justice across the country.